 The interview process for a Chief Finance Officer may closely reflect that of a VP of Finance in that you’ll want to assess candidates for a high level of financial knowledge and experience.

 To gain a more in-depth understanding of a CFO candidate and their qualifications, consider asking the following questions during an interview:

 CFOs hold a high-level leadership position in the company.
 Their leadership style should mesh well with the current executive team’s to ensure a smooth transition from the previous CFO and effectively establish a working relationship with peers.

 What is the key to a successful budget?

-Reviewing, implementing, and overseeing company budgets is a key responsibility of CFOs.
+Reviewing, implementing, and overseeing company budgets is one of the top CFO responsibilities.
 Candidates should understand what makes a successful budget and how to achieve that at any level of the company.